MonkHacker1/HuntXSS/README.md

-2020.08.20 update
-There are still a lot of bugs, so I'll take the time to fix them soon, so please keep updating.

 # HuntXSS
 HuntXSS is a security tool designed to identify and exploit cross-site scripting (XSS) vulnerabilities in web applications.
 XSS is a type of security vulnerability that allows an attacker to inject malicious code into a web page viewed by other users.
 This can lead to the theft of sensitive information or the execution of unauthorized actions on the user's behalf.